-In the meantime is a long time experience volunteer in the Mozilla Italia community, a Mozilla TechSpeakers but a Mozilla Rep involved in the past also in the Reps Council and often is an Italian gestures speaker.
+In the meantime is a long time experience volunteer in the Mozilla community, Mozilla Rep (former Reps Council member) also Mozilla TechSpeakers and often is an Italian gestures speaker.

 Often outside the Italy people get surprise that I talk so much (also outside the talk itself) but because it is in my DNA of a pure gesture speaker to talk a lot, especially when the topics are stuff where I care so much like the open source world.